romuloctba/grpc-experiments/Readme.md

 # gRPC POCs

+I created this repo to save some gRPC studies.

+Each example lives in a folder, and they all have their own `Readme.md` with some specific info.

+Also, the tutorial or blog post that I got each example from is available in their `Readme.md`

 ## Example 01

 A simple Nodejs module that works as gRPC server and another NodeJs module that does the client's job.